-To schedule a meeting, please contact the Planning Division by calling 409-983-8135.
+To schedule a meeting, please contact the Planning Division by calling 409-983-8135 or completing an application online and emailing it to the Planning Division.
 Please allow at least three business days in advance to schedule a meeting.
-These meetings are held every Wednesday afternoon at 1:30 pm, 2:30 pm, and 3:30 pm, in the 3rd Floor Conference Room – City Hall, located at 444 4th Street, Port Arthur, TX.
+These meetings are held every Wednesday afternoon at 1:30 pm, 2:30 pm, 3:00 p.m. and 3:30 pm, in the Development Services Conference Room, located at 300 4th Street, Port Arthur, TX 77640.

 Garbage toters should be placed at the street before 7 am on your designated garbage pick up day.